stellar-deprecated/docs/learn/integration-guides/building-blocks/account-management.md

 var StellarSdk = require('stellar-sdk')

-// create the server connection object var server = new StellarSdk.Server({hostname:'horizon-testnet.stellar.org', secure: true, port: 443});
+// create the server connection object var server = new StellarSdk.Server('https://horizon-testnet.stellar.org');
 // uncomment below if you want to submit the transaction to the live network
 // StellarSdk.Network.usePublicNetwork();